Immigration rules and the meaning of sole responsibility for children

 The Home Office guidance shows that for a parent to be successful it is not simply a case of producing a child custody order or child arrangements order relating to the children.
 Legal responsibility for the children is only one part of the ‘sole responsibility’ criteria.

 The complexity of the definition of sole responsibility for children has resulted in the court making a number of decisions on what the court considers to be sole responsibility for children.
-That is why it is so important that legal advice is sought from top London immigration solicitors to maximise a parent’s chance of successfully persuading the Home Office or the court that the parent has sole responsibility for the children.
+That is why it is so important that legal advice is sought from top London child law solicitors to maximise a parent’s chance of successfully persuading the Home Office or the court that the parent has sole responsibility for the children.

 What is the definition of a parent who is present and settled in the UK?